 5. Pull the pipette straight out

-During sample aspiration always hold the pipette vertically and avoid touching the sides of the container.
-After sample aspiration pull the pipette straight out of the liquid from the centre of the container.
+During sample aspiration, always hold the pipette vertically and avoid touching the sides of the container.
+After sample aspiration, pull the pipette straight out of the liquid from the center of the container.
 This technique is especially important when pipetting small volumes (<50 µL).
 Holding the pipette at an angle as it is removed from the sample alters the volume aspirated.
-Touching the sides of the container can cause wicking and a loss of volume due to the effects of surface tension.
+Touching the sides of the container can cause wicking and a loss of volume due to surface tension.

 6. Examine the tip BEFORE dispensing a sample

 Before dispensing, carefully remove droplets on the outside of the tip with a lint-free cloth, being sure to stay clear of the tip opening.
-Absorbent material rapidly sucks the sample from the tip if it comes into contact at the opening, and unnecessary wiping of the tip increases the possibility of sample loss so use caution.
+Absorbent material rapidly sucks the sample from the tip if it comes into contact at the opening, and unnecessary wiping off the tip increases the possibility of sample loss, so use caution.

 7. Examine the tip AFTER dispensing a sample

-While dispensing a sample, position the tip so that it touches the side of the container to deliver any residual sample remaining in the tip.
+While dispensing a sample, position the tip to touch the side of the container to deliver any residual sample remaining in the tip.
 Keep your thumb pressed on the second stop of the plunger and remove the tip to avoid sample re-aspiration into the pipette tip.
 Make sure that you see the sample leaving the tip.

 8. Use standard mode pipetting